 As the coronavirus pandemic has taken hold, the ways that we experience nearly everything outside of our homes has changed.
 Despite its longstanding claims on fantasy and magic, Florida’s Walt Disney World is no exception.
 The reality of COVID-19 has forced the theme park resort to adopt new policies and make a number of operational changes.

 Since many things have changed significantly, there is plenty to consider when planning a trip.
-But before we jump into what will be different in the parks and throughout the resort, let’s start by reassuring you that nearly all of the E-Ticket rides and attractions you know and love will be available.
+But before we jump into what will be different in the parks and throughout the resort, let’s start by reassuring you that nearly all of the E-Ticket rides and attractions you know and love are available.
 Whether it’s taking flight on the back of a banshee in Pandora the World of Avatar or piloting the Millennium Falcon in Star Wars: Galaxy’s Edge, there are a number of giddy experiences you can still enjoy.

 - Disney Springs—the dining, shopping, and entertainment district—was the first to welcome guests back on May 20, 2020.

 - Select Disney Deluxe Villa Resorts (which are part of the Disney Vacation Club program), as well as the Fort Wilderness Resort & Campground reopened on June 22.
+Other hotels have since started opening, including Disney’s Contemporary Resort, Disney's Caribbean Beach Resort, Disney’s Pop Century Resort, and Disney’s Pop Century Resort.
+You can find an updated list of the reopened hotels on Disney World’s site.

 - Reopening dates for Disney World’s water parks and other hotels will be announced.